Program Information

 Description

-Employers will expect graduates to have a plan for completing their Bachelor of Science degree in Nursing.
+Employers will expect graduates to have a plan for completing their Bachelor of Science degree in nursing.
 Some BSN courses may be taken concurrently with the associate degree courses.
 See your MATC advisor for more information.

 Theory and lab courses on campus set the foundation for clinical practice.
 Simulation and guided practice in clinical settings provide application of theory and prepare students for practice as Registered Nurses.